james-minton/rtcc/site/content/chapters/mobilizing-communities.md

 We’re also including a letter that was endorsed by nearly 100 faith leaders from across New York City.
 The letter came at a really important time in the campaign: we had already done the cost benefit analysis, held a really powerful hearing, garnered lots of media and had the majority of the city council on board, yet we still hadn’t heard anything from the Mayor or the City Council Speaker.
 Having faith on board called on the Mayor to pass the Right To Council as a moral imperative, which was a really important perspective to add to the campaign.
 The letter can be tailored to include information and demographics from your city, and does not necessarily need to be from the perspective of faith leaders.

-{{< resource title1="Interfaith Forum Agenda on Right to Counsel (PDF)" link1="/docs/8/Interfaith Forum on Right to Counsel Notes 11.301.6.pdf" title1-2="(DOCX)" link1-2="/docs/8/Interfaith Forum on Right to Counsel Notes 11.301.6.docx" title2="Faith Leaders for the Right to Counsel Letter (PDF)" link2="/docs/8/Faith Leaders for the NYC Right to Counsel-87-12-13-16.pdf" title2-2="(DOCX)" link2-2="/docs/8/Faith Leaders for the NYC Right to Counsel-87-12-13-16.docx">}}
+{{< resource title1="8.3a: Interfaith Forum Agenda on Right to Counsel (PDF)" link1="/docs/8/Interfaith Forum on Right to Counsel Notes 11.301.6.pdf" title1-2="(DOCX)" link1-2="/docs/8/Interfaith Forum on Right to Counsel Notes 11.301.6.docx" title2="8.3b: Faith Leaders for the Right to Counsel Letter (PDF)" link2="/docs/8/Faith Leaders for the NYC Right to Counsel-87-12-13-16.pdf" title2-2="(DOCX)" link2-2="/docs/8/Faith Leaders for the NYC Right to Counsel-87-12-13-16.docx">}}

 <hr />